Lusanney/intern-zd-2021/server/README.md

 ```

 This approach in this context of internship challenge, is appropriate and time savings.
 However, in production & commercial-ready app.
 This would be a security issue, and hackers could exploit.
 The alternative is authenticated with OAuth2.0, put sensitive data to `.env` and send the token to client via `cookies [httpOnly, secure]`.

+### 5. Testing
+Testing is based on API testing by creating a virtual http server with the help of `supertest` & `jest` library.
+See folder `/test` to see all the tests